Bachelor of Data Science Degrees

 Length and Credit Hours

 Typically, students will complete the program in four years, but this could be shorter with eligible credit.
+The total number of credits required for the degree is 120.
 Up to 90 credit hours will be allowed to transfer into the program for students that have pursued similar coursework elsewhere.
 Technical requirements include a recommendation of a modern computer with Windows operating system, Office 2013 Professional or later, and antivirus software.
+The cost per credit is $320, however there is also a discounted rate for U.S. service members.

 Students will learn to develop computer-based business solutions and follow legal and ethical principles regardless of what path they choose in the concentration.
 Programming languages that students can learn with this degree include Python, Java, and C++.
 As an alternative, students may consider the full Bachelor’s degree in Data Analytics.